-The Trustee Directors will ensure that regular reports of accidents and dangerous occurrences are provided as part of the Chief Operating Officer's Reports and, if necessary, alterations to work practises and procedures are implemented.
+The Trustee Directors will ensure that regular reports of accidents and dangerous occurrences are provided as part of the Chief Finance Operating Officer's Reports and, if necessary, alterations to work practises and procedures are implemented.

-Health and Safety audits will be completed annually in all schools by a competent contractor and the findings will be shared with the schools and the Trustee Directors.
+Health and Safety audits will be completed on a two/three yearly rolling programme in all schools by a competent contractor and the findings will be shared with the schools and the Trustee Directors.

-To help this process the Trustee Directors, Local Committee and Headteachers will ensure that all reasonable inspections facilities and information are provided on request to Inspectors of Health & Safety Executive (HSE) Trade Unions health and safety representatives.
+To help this process the Trustee Directors, Local Committee and Headteachers will ensure that all reasonable inspections facilities and information are provided on request to Inspectors of Health & Safety Executive (HSE), Trade Unions and health and safety representatives.